 1. The Club at Las Vegas Airport, D Gates

 The Club at LAS has two locations at Las Vegas McCarran International Airport.
 The best Club at Las Vegas Airport is located in Terminal 1, Concourse D. This is also the best Priority Pass lounge at Las Vegas Airport.
-Airlines in this concourse include Delta, American, United, Hawaiian, Air Canada, Frontier, and Sun Country making it easily accessible if flying on any of those.
+Airlines in this concourse include Delta, American, United, Hawaiian, Air Canada, Frontier, and Sun Country, making it easily accessible if flying on any of those.
 This lounge is part of The Club network of lounges and is available to Diners Club cardholders, Priority Pass members, and passengers on Hawaiian Airlines.
 This lounge also offers day passes for $35 USD.

 The food used to be very poor in this lounge.
-There were snacks, but more the kind of snack that is offered with a drink and would not be classed as any type of meal.
+There were snacks, but more the kind of snack offered with a drink and would not be classed as any type of meal.
 Snacks included packaged cookies (including Oreos), pretzels in jars, apples, bananas, oranges, crisps, popcorn, packaged crackers, hummus, and trail mix.

 More recently, the food has improved, and the buffet now includes egg salad and chicken salad sandwiches.
 The bar has decent, free red, white, and rosé options as well as three beers from Nevada’s Great Basin Brewing and spirits.

-The Club also has floor to ceiling windows with views out to the planes, but this view is not sweeping.
+The Club also has floor-to-ceiling windows with views out to the planes, but this view is not sweeping.
 It is blocked by walkways to the planes.

 2. The Club at Las Vegas Airport, E Gates

 The Club at LAS Terminal 3 is on the far east side of the terminal, near Gate E2.
-Within the lounge, there is a bar area with bar seating and bar staff and separately there are lots of armchairs and a frosted window.
+Within the lounge, there is a bar area with bar seating and bar staff, and separately there are lots of armchairs and a frosted window.